The Face of 20th Century Innovation

 Why was the Model T called the Tin Lizzie?
 The moniker came about when a Model T, dubbed Old Liz, was raced up Pikes Peak in Colorado in 1922.
 Since Old Liz was sorely

 in need of a paint job, it was compared to a tin can.
 When Old Liz won the race, the nickname Tin Lizzie stuck around!

 the family, but small enough for the

 individual to run and care for.
 It will be

-constructed of the best materials, by
+constructed of the

 the best men to be hired, after the